Estria

-ESTRIA, also Todd Johnson, (born in Hawaii) is a graffiti artist and muralist based in the San Francisco Bay Area.
+Estria is the tag of Todd Johnson (born in Hawaii), a graffiti artist and muralist based in the San Francisco Bay Area.

 Early life and education

-Todd Johnson, better known as "Estria" has been spray painting since 1984.
+Johnson, better known as Estria, has been spray painting since 1984.
 He moved to San Francisco in the early 1980s for college, where he attended both the University of San Francisco and the Academy of Art in San Francisco for a BFA in Illustration.

 Career

-In 1994, he was arrested for graffiti and appeared on CNN, the National Enquirer, the San Francisco Chronicle and The San Francisco Examiner.
+In 1994, Estria was arrested for graffiti and appeared on CNN, the National Enquirer, the San Francisco Chronicle and The San Francisco Examiner.
 The coverage served as a platform for him to speak on graffiti's social and political impact, which he had already been doing as a lecturer at different universities.

-His work as an educator, activist, and entrepreneur shaped him to spearhead several organizations and businesses.
+Estria's work as an educator, activist, and entrepreneur shaped him to spearhead several organizations and businesses.
 In 2002, he founded Oakland-based Tumis Design, a company that develops graphic communications and web applications for non-profits and foundations.
 He founded Samurai Graphix in 2007, a custom screen-printing company in neighboring San Leandro, serving Oakland's public school needs.